 Building on last year’s impressive effort must have been arduous, but WRC 9 steps up to the challenge with an array of improvements.

 Long the outclassed underdog, last year’s WRC 8 FIA World Rally Championship demonstrated an invigorating amount of ambition.
 Credit should be given to Paris-based Kylotonn Games (aka KT Racing), the third developer to helm the series.
 Flaunting a robust career mode, an overhauled physics system, and attentively crafted recreations of physical locations, WRC 8 delivered on the fundamentals.
-Codemasters, the developer behind rival rally franchise, Colin McRae/DIRT, surely sensed a threat to their extended reign.
+Codemasters, the developer behind rival rally franchise Colin McRae/DIRT surely sensed a threat to their extended reign.

 Although the release of WRC 9 FIA World Rally Championship didn’t enjoy the two-year development period of its predecessor, it’s clear that Kylotonn hasn’t slacked during the past year.
 Sure, there’s the obligatory reuse of licensed content, bringing back the official drivers and cars.
 And yes, some might grumble about the developer’s adhering to a pre-pandemic 2020 WRC calendar, meaning that the game won’t reflect Estonia’s WRC debut or Belgium’s Renties Ypres rally.
-But that also means that Japan, New Zealand, and Kenya are still present and no one’s social distancing at the team offices.
+But that also means that Japan, New Zealand, and Kenya are still present and no one is social distancing at the team offices.
 I’m OK with imagining the pandemic never happened as I careen across Hokkaidō.

 “Left 3 Don’t Cut, 100 Right 1 into Left 2”

-One of the first things you’ll notice about this year’s game is continued improvement to car handling, which is perceptible as soon as hop into the game’s tutorial.
-Less of a driving school and more of an interactive recommendation for driving assists, rally veterans should appreciate the fine-tuning that’s taken place.
+One of the first things you’ll notice about this year’s game is a continued improvement to car handling, which is perceptible as soon as hop into the game’s tutorial.
+Less of a driving school and more of an interactive recommendation for driving assists, rally veterans should appreciate the fine-tuning that has taken place.
 Last season, vehicles felt a bit too skittish, with a minor scrape putting driver and co-driver on a path of imminent peril.

 With WRC 9, there’s still a healthy amount of responsiveness.
 Yes, newcomers will undoubtedly experience a few errant instances of fishtailing before learning the rudiments of stage racing.
 But stick with it, and the game communicates elements like traction especially well.
 Play with a wheel like the Logitech G29, and you’ll still need to put aside some time to dial in variables like vibration, wheel angle, self-centering, and torque.
 But once that investment is made, the dividends are salubrious.
 After two hours in, and I was subduing gravel hairpins with a proficiency that would make Carlos ‘El Matador’ Sainz proud.